Personal Giving

 Water Smart® is a public education campaign with the overall mission of making Canadians "water smart."
 The campaign delivers personal lifesaving education messages to modify high-risk behaviours and increase Canadians' awareness of the responsibilities that individuals assume when recreating in, on or near water or ice.
 Your support will assist the Society to continue to provide Ontarians with Water Smart messages, such as the importance of wearing a lifejacket, the dangers of cold water and the dangers of drinking and boating.

 The Lifesaving Society Swim to Survive® program provides the essential minimum skills required to survive an unexpected fall into deep water.
 The goal is to provide Swim to Survive education free to every child in Canada.
-Since its inception in 2005, over 325,000 Ontario elementary school children have received Swim to Survive training.
+Since its inception in 2005, almost 700,000 Ontario elementary school children have received Swim to Survive training.
 Your support will assist us to train thousands more.

-The Lathwell Fund for the Olive Pretty Archives is designed to attract and direct funds and artifacts for the collection, preservation and display of materials important to the historical record of the Society's lifesaving work.
-The fund is named after Mrs. Jean Lathwell, the Society's long-serving archivist and historian.
-The fund honours Mrs. J.M.
-(Olive) Pretty, Secretary-Treasurer of the Ontario Branch from 1932 to 1956.
+The David and Olive Pretty Archives is designed to attract and direct funds and artifacts for the collection, preservation and display of materials important to the historical record of the Society's lifesaving work.
+The fund is named in honour of Mrs. J.M.
+(Olive) Pretty, Secretary-Treasurer of the Ontario Branch from 1932 to 1956 and her son David Pretty.
 Your support will assist to preserve the Lifesaving Society's history.

-Brian Jones Memorial Fund.
-In 1993, the Society instituted a fund to honour the memory of Brian Jones, a highly respected member of the Society who died in a tragic aquatic accident in July 1992.
-The purpose of the fund is to provide boat safety education to the residents of eastern Ontario.
-Your support will assist to make Ontarians Boat Smart.
+Brian Jones Memorial Fund provides drowning prevention education to the residents of eastern Ontario.
+Established in 1993, the fund honours the memory of Brian Jones, a highly respected member of the Society who died in a tragic aquatic accident in July 1992.